laravel/docs/elixir.md

 });
 ```

 You may also combine multiple Less files into a single CSS file.
-Again, the resulting CSS will be placed in `public/css/app.css`.
-If you wish to customize the output location of the compiled CSS, you may pass a second argument to the `less` method:
+Again, the resulting CSS will be placed in `public/css/app.css`:

 ```javascript
 elixir(function(mix) {